Michael-YZhou/Wordle/README.md

 2. Add a restart button

    Instead of asking the player to reload the page, it would be better to use a restart button to reset the game.

+3. Add eventListener on "keypress"

+   Allow the game to read user input from their keyboards.

+4. Add more CSS

+   Can add more colors, shardows and animation to the UI.